 The landlord cannot apply for a permit in any zone they live in.
 We must be satisfied that the landlord does not live in the zone but owns a rental property in the zone.

 - Up to three zones in a district £300

 How to apply

-- The landlord owns property in the relevant Resident’s Parking Zone.
-This could be a Council Tax Bill
+- The landlord owns property in the relevant Resident’s Parking Zone, but does not live there (such as a Council Tax bill)

-- The vehicle belongs to them or is registered at their home address.
-This could be a vehicle registration document (V5).
+- The vehicle belongs to them or is registered at their home address. (such as a V5)

 You can choose the start date for the permit providing it is at least 5 working days after the date you post the form.